-Dr. Kate Steele, Dr. Lisa Schaffer, and Dr. Andrea Frank are pleased to offer IV sedation for patients at Steele Dentistry who require sedation during various dental procedures.
+Dr. Kate Steele and Dr. Michelle Raleigh are pleased to offer IV sedation for patients at Steele Dentistry who require sedation during various dental procedures.
 In many cases, we use Versed as our sedation medication; however, our dentists will evaluate your medical history and your current condition to determine if this is the right choice for your needs.
 If you would like to learn more about how we use IV sedation in Denver, Colorado, and Stapleton, Colorado, to help our patients feel more relaxed, we invite you to contact us today at 303-278-3353.

 Does the thought of going to the dentist make you feel anxious?
 If so, IV sedation may be right for you.
 IV sedation is a moderate, conscious sedative, which means that you will remain awake during your treatment, but you will be in a relaxed state.
 As a result, many patients are not aware of what is happening around them, do not remember their treatment, slur their words while speaking, or end up falling asleep.

 Because IV sedation is administered directly into the vein, it can take affect much faster than other forms of sedation, including oral sedation and nitrous oxide.
 During your procedure, our dentists will monitor your status and adjust the amount of sedation you receive throughout your treatment.
 Rest assured that we will always keep your sedation levels high enough for you to remain comfortable, but we will not go higher than necessary.
 Once your treatment is complete, the effects typically stick around for 12 to 24 hours.
 This means that you will need to have a friend or family member drive you home and stay with you for a few hours afterwards.